China Visit Guide

 Late-Ming walled town in southern Yunnan.
 The Confucian Temple (the second-largest in China after Qufu), 700-year-old wells supplying the local tofu industry, and a meter-gauge railway built by the French in 1910.

-The Yunnan-Vietnam Railway, built 1903-1910 by French engineers as a meter-gauge line connecting Hanoi to Kunming via Hekou, ran through Jianshui.
-Heritage trains still operate the surviving Bisexisi-Jianshui section, with restored steam-era stations and a remarkable spiral tunnel at Wuyizhi.
+The Yunnan-Vietnam Railway, built 1903–1910 by French Indochina engineers as a metre-gauge line from Hanoi to Kunming, ran through Jianshui.
+Heritage trains still operate the Bisexisi–Jianshui section daily; a remarkable spiral tunnel at Wuyizhi, designed to gain altitude within a confined valley, is one of the engineering marvels of the original construction.

 What to see